A Robust Measure on FDFAs Following Duo-Normalized Acceptance: FDFAs with duo-normalized acceptance condition

-One might try to define an additional acceptance condition using the persistent-normalization in the same manner.
-But this is unnecessary (see proof in \autoref{app:fdfa-acc}): \begin{restatable}{remark}{clmpersaccunnecessary} Every FDFA defined with persistent-normalized acceptance recognizes the same language when defined with duo-normalized acceptance instead. \end{restatable}

-Several canonical FDFAs were introduced over the years, the periodic FDFA, the syntactic FDFA~\cite{MalerS97}, the recurrent FDFA~\cite{AngluinF16}, and the limit FDFA~\cite{li2023novel}.
-The periodic FDFA is already saturated using exact-acceptance, all are saturated using normalized-acceptance.

-It was shown in~\cite{AngluinF16} that the syntactic and recurrent FDFAs can be exponentially more succinct than the periodic FDFA, while the translations in the other direction are at most polynomial.
-Further, the recurrent FDFA is never bigger than the syntactic and can be quadratically more succinct than the syntactic FDFA~\cite{AngluinF16}.
-Limit FDFAs are the duals of recurrent FDFAs, and there are examples of quadratic blowups in the transformation from one to the other~\cite{li2023novel}.

-Comparing the succinctness of FDFAs to traditional $\omega$-automata, while non-deterministic B\"uchi automata (NBA) can be exponentially more succinct than FDFAs, with comparison to deterministic parity automata (DPAs), FDFAs are superior, and can be exponentially more succinct than DPAs~\cite{AngluinBF18}.

-FDFAs have been shown to have many additional good qualities, in particular, complementation can be done in constant space; intersection, union and membership can be done in logarithmic space; and emptiness, universality, containment and equivalence can be done in non-deterministic logarithmic space~\cite{AngluinBF18}.
-We claim that these qualities remain with the new acceptance condition of duo-normalization.

-\begin{restatable}{theorem}{clmduonormmainainsallgood} The following holds for saturated FDFAs using duo-normalization acceptance condition.
-Complementation can be computed in constant space; intersection, union and membership can be computed in logarithmic space; and emptiness, universality, containment and equivalence can be computed in non-deterministic logarithmic space. \end{restatable} From now on, unless otherwise stated, we work with duo-normalization.
+\begin{restatable}{theorem}{clmduonormmainainsallgood} The following holds for saturated FDFAs using duo-normalized acceptance.
+Complementation can be computed in constant space; intersection, union and membership can be computed in logarithmic space; and emptiness, universality, containment and equivalence can be computed in non-deterministic logarithmic space. \end{restatable}

+From now on, unless otherwise stated, we work with duo-normalization.
 That is when we say $(u,v)\in\sema{\aut{F}}$ or $w\in\sema{\aut{F}}$ we mean according to duo-normalization.